For Nature’s Sake! A Forested Wetland is Saved

 “The whole purpose is to let nature prevail without human intrusion,” said Pat Powell, executive director of the Land Trust.

-Taking a step back, the St. John Wetland Preserve represents something even larger.
+Taking a step back, the St. John Nature Preserve represents something even larger.
 Saving mature forest sequesters carbon and maintains clean water quality and aquifer recharge, all ways that local conservation efforts help tackle climate change at the local level.

 “The property has healthy forested wetlands, which are really important for birds and other wildlife,” said Land Trust conservation director Ryan Elting.
 “Being wet for much of the year, it’s not well-suited for public trails.
 The preserve is also located in a narrow part of Whidbey Island where preventing habitat fragmentation is critical for ensuring that the migration of wildlife up and down the island remains possible in the future.”